M66B/FairEmail/docs/FAQ-fr-rCA.md

 In case of errors it is possible to authorize/restore a Gmail account again via the Gmail quick setup wizard.

-The error *... Échec de l'authentification ...
+The error *...
+Authentication failed ...
 Account not found ...* means that a previously authorized Gmail account was removed from the device.

 The errors *...
 Authentication failed ...
 No token ...* means that the Android account manager failed to refresh the authorization of a Gmail account.